Reviews for Adblock Plus

 Rated 3 out of 5

-by H.R., a year agoTLDR - ABP is 100% adequate software.
+by H.R., 2 years agoTLDR - ABP is 100% adequate software.
 It does exactly what it says on the tin and nothing more.
 If you're a privacy-conscious home user, you would be better served by uBlock Origin.
 Enterprise users and casual home users, however, have much more incentive to use AdBlock Plus over competitors like uBlock Origin and AdGuard.

 Pros: